s-gryt/sgryt.com/_posts/2024-05-18-liskov-substitution-principle-in-lambda.md

 ---
 title: "Liskov Substitution Principle in AWS Lambda: Ensuring Type Safety and Reliability"
-description: "Uncover the significance of the Liskov Substitution Principle (LSP) in AWS Lambda functions.
-Learn how to design flexible, maintainable serverless architectures that can adapt seamlessly to change while ensuring robust functionality."
+description: "Learn how to apply the Liskov Substitution Principle (LSP) in AWS Lambda functions.
+Discover techniques for creating type-safe and reliable serverless architectures using JavaScript and TypeScript."
 author: s-gryt
-date: 2024-05-18 15:00:00 CST
+date: 2024-05-18 15:00:00 CDT
 categories:
   - AWS Lambda
   - Clean Code